RetainCountZero/SQL-Scripts/README.md

 * *BelVis-Script-on-all-BelVisAdm.sql*

   A very simple script which queries the BelVisAdm schema and creates a batch task file to run a predefined sql-script against all BelVis tenants.
+Works only up to BelVis 3.22.x

 * *BelVis-Statistics.sql*